-Keeping rats off your property is a struggle many people face, especially when they are not sure where the root of the problem is.
+Keeping rats off your property is a struggle many people face, especially when they are unsure where the root of the problem is.
 Several ways are available in the market today to help you control the rat problem, from trapping to poisoning, but sometimes it is not as effective as you might have hoped.

 To get to the root of the matter, you need to have at least a good amount of basic knowledge about how rats operate.
 This will then help you decide on the best method to get rid of rats in your home.

 Getting the right knowledge begins by asking the right questions, such as, what can rats climb?